Last updated: 13 July 2021

-11.5 Students must have tried to resolve the issue informally at a local level first wherever possible before moving to the formal stages of the procedure.
+11.5 Students must have tried to resolve the issue informally at a local level first wherever possible before moving to the formal stage of the procedure.

 12.1 If the complaint is not resolved informally to the satisfaction of the student at Stage 1, the student has the right to pursue a formal complaint by submitting a Student Complaints Form by email (sent to: email@example.com) or by post (addressed to: Student Complaints, Governance and Secretariat Services Team, University of Gloucestershire, Fullwood, The Park, Cheltenham, GL50 2RH).

-12.2 It a requirement that Student Complaints Form is completed so that the matter can be carefully managed; so that students may be precise about their concern(s), how they have attempted to resolve the matter informally at a local level, and what resolution they are seeking.
-Wherever possible, should be accompanied by evidence to support the issues of complaint.
+12.2 It is a requirement that the Student Complaints Form is completed so that the matter can be carefully managed; so that students may be precise about their concern(s), how they have attempted to resolve the matter informally at a local level, and what resolution they are seeking.
+Wherever possible, the form should be accompanied by evidence to support the issues of complaint.
 This may be for example, copies of relevant correspondence.
-Advice on how to complete the Form can be obtained from the Governance and Secretariat Services Team or the Students’ Union.
+Advice on how to complete the form can be obtained from the Governance and Secretariat Services Team or the Students’ Union.

-12.4 Students should expect to receive an acknowledgement to their formal complaint within three working days of receipt.
-If you have not received an acknowledgement within five working days, please contact email@example.com to check that your complaint has been received.
+12.4 Students should expect to receive an email acknowledgement to their formal complaint within 3 working days of receipt.
+If you have not received an acknowledgement within 5 working days, please contact firstname.lastname@example.org to check that your complaint has been received.

 12.7 The student will be provided with a written outcome of the conclusion of Stage 2.
 If the complaint is upheld, the student will be informed what action is to be taken, or any recommendations that have been made.
-If the complaint is partially upheld or is dismissed, the student will be informed of reasons for the decision.
+If the complaint is partially upheld or not upheld, the student will be informed of reason(s) for the decision.